-18.0 Independent Remuneration Panel
+20.0 Independent Remuneration Panel Wales

-- 18.1 Section 143A of the Local Government (Wales) Measure 2011, as inserted by section 63 of the Local Government (Democracy) (Wales) Act 2013 refers to the Independent Remuneration Panel in Wales (the IRPW) and sets out its functions in relation to salaries of Heads of Paid Service generally Chief Executives and including Chief Fire Officers. - 18.2 The Fire Authority will, before making a change to the salary of its head of paid service which is not commensurate with a change to the salaries of the Authority's other staff: - consult the IRPW about the proposed change, and - have regard to any recommendation received from the IRP when deciding whether or not to proceed with making the change. - 18.3 There was no cause for the Fire Authority to make a referral to the IRPW during 2018/19.
+- 20.1 Section 143A of the Local Government (Wales) Measure 2011, as inserted by section 63 of the Local Government (Democracy) (Wales) Act 2013 refers to the Independent Remuneration Panel in Wales (the IRPW) and sets out its functions in relation to salaries of Heads of Paid Service generally Chief Executives and including Chief Fire Officers. - 20.2 The Fire Authority will, before making a change to the salary of its head of paid service which is not commensurate with a change to the salaries of the Authority's other staff: - consult the IRPW about the proposed change, and - have regard to any recommendation received from the IRP when deciding whether or not to proceed with making the change. - 20.3 No referral was made to the IRPW during 2020/21.

-19.0 Accountability and Decision Making
+21.0 Accountability and Decision Making

-- 19.1 In accordance with Part 1, Article 11 of the Constitution of the Fire Authority, the Chief Officer's Remuneration Committee is responsible for considering all matters in terms of pay, terms and conditions and severance arrangements for Chief Officers.
-The Chief Officer's Remuneration Committee will recommend any decision to the full Fire Authority for Approval. - 19.2 In accordance with Part 2, Article 18 of the Constitution of the Fire Authority, the Chief Fire Officer has delegated responsibility to deal with matters relating to the pay, compensation, conditions of service, redundancy, and any other matters relating to the employment of persons in the paid service of the Authority, with the exception of those defined as Chief Officers for the purpose of this Statement.
+- 21.1 In accordance with Part 1, Article 11 of the Constitution of the Fire Authority, the Chief Officer's Remuneration Committee is responsible for considering all matters in terms of pay, terms and conditions and severance arrangements for Chief Officers.
+The Chief Officer's Remuneration Committee will recommend any decision to the full Fire Authority for Approval. - 21.2 In accordance with Part 2, Article 18 of the Constitution of the Fire Authority, the Chief Fire Officer has delegated responsibility to deal with matters relating to the pay, compensation, conditions of service, redundancy, and any other matters relating to the employment of persons in the paid service of the Authority, with the exception of those defined as Chief Officers for the purpose of this Statement.

-20.0 Talent Management
+22.0 Talent Management

-- 20.1 The Authority has in place a structure for Talent Management to inform how the Fire and Rescue Service (the Service) attracts, selects, trains, develops, retains, and promotes, its employees. - 20.2 The Service places an emphasis on two major areas of measurement; performance and potential.
+22.1 The Authority has in place a structure for Talent Management to inform how the Fire and Rescue Service (the Service) attracts, selects, trains, develops, retains, and promotes, its employees.

+- 22.2 The Service places an emphasis on two major areas of measurement; performance and potential.
 Individual Development Reviews consider past performance and potential future development opportunities and are supported by comprehensive skills pathways aligned to role requirements.
-Assessment and Development Centres are embedded in conditions of service for operational employees and take place at Supervisory, Middle and Strategic levels to identify future potential and career progression. - 20.3 The Service Talent Management procedures form part of the Service's wider strategic workforce planning activities and balance the requirement for internal development and progression with that of the need to attract external candidates of a high calibre.
+Assessment and Development Centres are embedded in conditions of service for operational employees and take place at Supervisory, Middle and Strategic levels to identify future potential and career progression. - 22.3 The Service Talent Management procedures form part of the Service's wider strategic workforce planning activities and balance the requirement for internal development and progression with that of the need to attract external candidates of a high calibre.
 The Authority's pay and grading structure must therefore remain competitive in order to attract and retain the best people.